-5.5.5 Top Management Decisions
+Top Management Decisions

 It is observed that some major decisions in public institutions are influenced by top management to implement or meet the requirements of certain policies initiated by the government.
 Such decisions do not adhere to the capital budgeting process and create challenges for smooth capital budgeting practices.
-Interviewee 2 explains that: "Top management investment decisions are implemented without recourse to the outcomes of CBPs."
+Interviewee 2 explains that "Top management investment decisions are implemented without recourse to the outcomes of CBPs".
 This is usually the case with organisations, which rely on government funds for investments in social facets.

-5.5.6 Absence of Advanced Software and Common Ontology about Discount Rates
+Absence of Advanced Software and Common Ontology About Discount Rates

-It was noted during interviews that, PSCFs lack advanced software to vigorously practice capital budgeting.
-Interviewee 5 states, "The methods employed to arrive at feasible projects require advanced software, and we do not have it."
+It was noted during interviews that, PSCF lack advanced software to vigorously practise capital budgeting.
+Interviewee 5 states, "The methods employed to arrive at feasible projects require advanced software and we do not have it".
 Such software is mostly used for computing CBPs relying on SCBTs like NPV and IRRs, which rely on discounted cash flow analysis and the like.
 Perhaps this is responsible for the increasing attraction of the participants to the PBP, which is considered easy and simple to undertake, despite their optimal utilisation of the NPV and the IRR, based on the reputation of these CBTs to provide more accurate and reliable results.

 Table 6 presents a comparison of the relationship between the extent of use of the CBTs by the different case organisations and their source of funding.
-The findings reveal that techniques like IRR, NPV, and Payback Period are used more frequently by PSCFs, with IRR and NPV leading.
-MIRR, ARR and PI are less frequently used.
+The findings reveal that techniques like IRR, NPV and PBP are used more frequently by PSCF, with IRR and NPV leading.
+MIRR, ARR and profitability index are less frequently used.